List of prisoners with whole life orders

 This is a list of prisoners who have received a whole-life order, formerly called a whole-life tariff, through some mechanism in jurisdictions of the United Kingdom.
 From the introduction of the whole-life order system in 1983 until an appeal by a prisoner named Anthony Anderson in 2002, a whole-life order was set by government ministers.
 Thereafter only a judicial body could decide to impose such an order.
 The effect of a whole-life order is that the prisoner serves the sentence of life imprisonment without the possibility of parole.

-Whole-life orders have been reportedly issued in approximately 100 cases since introduction in 1983, although some of these prisoners have since died in custody, or had their sentences reduced on appeal.
-By 2023, there were believed to be more than 70 prisoners currently serving whole-life sentences in England and Wales.
+Whole-life orders have been reportedly issued in more than 100 cases since introduction in 1983, although some of these prisoners have had their sentences reduced on appeal.
+By 2026, there were believed to be around 90 prisoners currently serving whole-life sentences in England and Wales.
 These include some of Britain's most notorious criminals, including the serial murderer Rosemary West and the premature baby serial killer Lucy Letby.

 Several prisoners serving whole-life sentences have challenged the legality of whole-life sentences in the High Court or European Court of Human Rights.
 These include Jeremy Bamber and Gary Vinter, whose second legal challenge to the European Court of Human Rights was successful, although the High Court later ruled that whole-life sentences could still be issued as long as they were reviewed within 25 years.
 Arthur Hutchinson has challenged his sentence several times in both the High Court and the European Court of Human Rights, but has been unsuccessful each time.

-Despite the fact that ministers can no longer decide when or if a life sentence prisoner can be considered for parole, they still retain the power to release a prisoner during their sentences on compassionate grounds.
-This normally includes cases only when a prisoner is incapacitated, seriously ill or of great age.
+Despite the fact that government ministers can no longer decide when or if a life sentence prisoner can be considered for parole, they still retain the power to release a prisoner from their sentences on compassionate grounds.
+This normally includes cases only when a prisoner is of great age or in ill health.

+A number of prisoners have had their sentences reduced on appeal by the High Court.

 Several months before ministers were stripped of their powers to set minimum sentences, the High Court also stripped ministers of their power to overrule the Parole Board's decision that a life sentence prisoner can be paroled.